Create a teaming interest

 As you fill out an intake question, GovTribe automatically suggests AI feedback on your draft when you move out of the answer field.
 The suggestions help you sharpen your response without changing what you actually save.

-Pre-filled steps and saved preferences
+Pre-filled steps and your capture profile

 - When both your role and your vendor are pre-filled, the modal opens on the first intake question.
 You can still expand the earlier steps to change either choice.